ballerina-platform/ballerina-library/docs/adding-a-new-ballerina-module.md

 This guide helps you understand the file structure, build scripts, and workflow scripts of a Ballerina module.
 It also explains how to add a new module to the Ballerina daily build and release pipelines.

-Examples of the directory structure and common files can be found in existing Ballerina Standard Library module repositories.
-The links to these repositories are available on the [Ballerina Standard Library Dashboard](https://github.com/ballerina-platform/ballerina-standard-library#status-dashboard).
+Examples of the directory structure and common files can be found in existing Ballerina library module repositories.
+The links to these repositories are available on the [Ballerina library Dashboard](https://github.com/ballerina-platform/ballerina-standard-library#status-dashboard).

 The [Ballerina `graphql` Module](https://github.com/ballerina-platform/module-ballerina-graphql) would be a reference to follow along with this guide.